cleanflight/cleanflight/docs/Board - CC3D.md

 The 8 pin RC_Input connector has the following pinouts when used in RX_PPM/RX_SERIAL mode

+This was not true for me!
+Actually PPM Input was on channel 8 not 3!
+Nut sure if this only applies to me or everyone...

 | Pin | Function  | Notes                            |
 | --- | --------- | -------------------------------- |
 | 1   | Ground    |                                  |